 Market Liquidity Support (Federal): The government of Canada has implemented several systemic changes to provide additional market liquidity to the Canadian economy.
 These include the Bank of Canada lowering the benchmark interest rate to 0.25%; affording more flexibility to the Minister of Finance in determining the limit of the Canada Account; purchasing $50 billion in insured mortgage pools through the Insured Mortgage Purchase Program; lowering of the Domestic Stability Buffer requirement for domestic systemically important bans; purchase by the Bank of Canada of Bankers’ Acceptances via the Bankers’ Acceptance Purchase Facility; and the recently announced Commercial Paper Purchase Program and government securities purchases.
 Status: In effect.

 Indigenous Community Support Fund (Federal): $305 million has been set aside to address immediate needs in First Nations, Inuit, and Metis Nation communities.
-Status: Details forthcoming.
+On May 21, 2020 the federal government announced $75 million in new funding for Indigenous organizations providing services to Indigenous peoples in urban centres and off reserve.
+Status: More details forthcoming.

 Women’s’ Shelters and Sexual Assault Center Support (Federal): Up to $50 million will be provided to women’s shelters and sexual assault centers in order to prevent and manage outbreaks in their facilities.
 Status: Details forthcoming.